Updated on June 23, 2017.

 That busy day you’re facing will probably look a lot more manageable once it’s mapped out in a list.
 Now, instead of trying to remember all the different things you need to do, you can focus on actually accomplishing those things.

-As a huge fan of to-do lists (and a huge fan of writing things down just for the satisfaction of crossing them off immediately), I’ve found my groove with Wunderlist, a free app that syncs your lists between devices and lets you share lists with others.
+As a huge fan of to-do lists (and a huge fan of writing things down just for the satisfaction of crossing them off immediately).
 Check out HubSpot’s collection of to-do list tools to see which one can help you stay productive at work all summer long.

 5. Use That Vacation (or Staycation) Day